kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

     obj2.createArrowFunction()(); // 'a'
     ```

 3. **Arguments object**: Regular functions have an "arguments" object which contains all the arguments passed to the function.
-It is an array-like iterable object not arrays.
+It is an array-like iterable object not an array.
 Arrow functions do not have an "arguments" object.
 If you need to access arguments with an arrow function, you can use rest parameters instead.

 4. **Constructors and prototypes**: Regular functions, when used with the `new` keyword, can act as constructors.
 Arrow functions, however, do not have a `prototype` property and cannot act as constructors, so they can't be used with `new`.

 5. **Method definitions**: If you're defining a method in an object literal, a method definition or a regular function is often preferable, because it's shorter than an arrow function and it keeps the correct `this` context.

-## Decorators and forwarding, call/apply
+## Decorators and forwarding, call/apply.
 Forward calls between functions and decorate them.

 Transparent caching - If the function is called often, we may want to cache (remember) the results to avoid spending extra-time on recalculations.
 If the function is called often, we may want to cache (remember) the results to avoid spending extra-time on recalculations.
 In the code below **cachingDecorator** is a decorator: a special function that takes another function and alters its behavior.